sujithrex/Kingdom-Connect/README.md

 ## 📄 License & Distribution

-**Free for Religious Use** - Kingdom Connect is provided free of charge for religious institutions and church management purposes.
+**Free for Christian Use** - Kingdom Connect is provided free of charge for religious institutions and church management purposes.

 ### **Distribution Rights**
 - ✅ Free download and use for churches